nwubni/printf/README.md

 # C - printf

-A group project by Nakuru and Anifred
+A group project by Anifred